1

 Thermal Management Coordination

-Battery performance and safety are strongly dependent on temperature.
+Battery performance and safety are highly dependent on temperature.
 The BMS supports thermal management by:

 - Monitoring temperature gradients